-Flambeau Mining Co., a wholly owned subsidiary of the Kennecott Corporation, proposes to use open pit mining techniques to remove ore from the Flambeau deposit in northwestern Wisconsin.
-The orebody is located 1.6 miles south of Ladysmith and 0.3 miles west of Highway 27 in the Town of Grant, Rusk County (Figure 1-1).
-The project site can be reached by traveling south on State Trunk Highway 27 from its junction with U.S. Highway 8 in the City of Ladysmith.
+Flambeau Mining Company is a wholly owned subsidiary of the Kennecott Corporation which, in turn, is owned by RTZ Corporation.
+Flambeau Mining Company proposes to use open pit mining techniques to remove copper ore from the Flambeau deposit in northwestern Wisconsin.
+The orebody is located 1.6 miles south of Ladysmith and 0.3 miles west of STH 27 in the Town of Grant, Rusk County (Figure 1-1).
+The project site can be reached by traveling south on STH 27 from its junction with USH 8 in the City of Ladysmith.

 Kennecott owns over 2,500 acres in the Town of Grant, including most of the land in Section 9, T34N, R6W.
-The 170 acre proposed mine site is completely owned by Kennecott, including both the surface and mineral rights.
-The same is true of Section 10 between Highway 27 and the Wisconsin Central Ltd. main line track where the rail spur will be constructed.
+The 181 acre proposed mine site is completely owned by Kennecott, including both the surface and mineral rights.
+The same is true of Section 10 between STH 27 and the Wisconsin Central Ltd. main line track where the rail spur would be constructed.